Perhaps it is not fair to say that there is a wrong way to wind a weaving shuttle or a bobbin – but that there may be a better way.

 The amount that you wind onto your shuttle will depend on the size of your shed.

 You want to make sure that it is not too fat to easily fit the shed of your loom and not too thin that you will have to wind more yarn on constantly.
 Like most things in weaving, this is a goldilocks sort of situation!

 Once you have built up the middle of the shuttle you will want to maximize the amount of yarn you can get onto it by moving onto the sides.

-Instead of moving from front to back you will instead wind the yarn by coming around to the front of the shuttle every time.
-This will create a sort of “x” on the side.
-Once one side is built up – move the the next!
+Instead of moving from front to back like we were for building up the middle, you will instead wind the yarn by coming around to the front of the shuttle every time.
+Doing this will make it so the yarn crosses on the side of the stick shuttle.
+This will create a figure 8.

 When winding your boat shuttle bobbin there are 2 schools of thought.

 - Wind the bobbin by building up the ends first.
 Then fill in the middle.

 - Wind evenly across the entire bobbin for the entire time.

 I have heard that method 1 will keep the tension better while you are weaving because it is all coming from the same spot.

 Option 2, though, is the way that I have always wound my bobbin and I have never had any issues.
 That being said, if you are having an issue with tension then try out whatever method you have not tried before to see if it fixes your issue.